Second order semi-parametric inference for multivariate log Gaussian Cox processes

 We compare the performance of the proposed method with two non-parametric approaches.
 For the first approach, referred to as `simple', we estimate the intensity functions non-parametrically using the \texttt{spatstat} \citep{baddeley:rubak:turner:15} procedure \texttt{density.ppp} with bandwidths selected using the method introduced in \cite{cronie:lieshout:18}.
 Next the PCFs and cross PCFs are estimated using the \texttt{spatstat} procedures \texttt{pcfinhom} and \texttt{crosspcfinhom} with the intensity functions replaced by the non-parametric estimates.
 For the PCF and cross PCF estimation we manually specify reasonable bandwidths based on the knowledge of the true PCFs and cross PCFs (note that this is in favor of the non-parametric approach).
-The second approach is an adaption to the multivariate case of the method proposed in \cite{diggle:etal:07} (see Section~\ref{app:diggle} for details).
-To measure the performances of the non-parametric approaches we simply replace the fitted parametric cross PCFs in \eqref{eq:mise} by the non-parametric estimate.
+The second approach, referred to as `Diggle', is an adaption to the multivariate case of the method proposed in \cite{diggle:etal:07} (see Section~6 in the supplementary material for details).
+To measure the performances of the non-parametric approaches we simply replace the fitted parametric cross PCFs in \eqref{eq:mise} by the non-parametric estimates.